-Mona Seif’s cry for help
+Mona Seif’s call for help

 Mona Seif is an Egyptian human rights activist and a Finalist to the Martin Ennals Award.
 She grew up in a family of defenders with a father and siblings who are all, just like her, committed to human rights and freedom of expression in Egypt.
 Today, Mona sounds the alarm for her brother Alaa, in arbitrary detention for the past two years and whose life is in great danger.